Kampil: Southern Panchala

-It is believed to be the birthplace of the 13th Tirthankara Brahlana Vimalanatha.
-This is a Holy Land where the four Kalyanakas—chayavan, birth, diksa and omniscience—of Tirthankara 1008 Bhagawan Vimalnatha, the thirteenth Tirthnakara took place.
-It was also graced by the visit of Lord Mahavira.

-Apart from these, there are many old temples, which signify the historical and religious importance of Kampil.
-During the epic period it was the capital of King Drupada, the father of Draupadi.
-The sacrificial altar (Yajna Kunda) from which Draupadi is believed to have been born from the fire of knowledge, is situated in Kampil.
-Near the sacrificial altar, there is a structure, which is the hermitage of a sage Kampila, where he used to perform penance.

-By tradition the temple of Rameshwarnatha Mahadeva is attributed to Shatrughana, brother of Rama.
+By tradition, the temple of Rameshwarnatha Mahadeva is attributed to Shatrughana, brother of Rama.
 It is said that he had brought the idol (Lingam) of Shiva, which was worshiped by Sita, the wife of Rama in Ashoka Vatika while she was held in captivity in Lanka and installed it in this temple.

 Mughal era

 Kampil is listed in the Ain-i-Akbari as a pargana under the sarkar of Kannauj, producing a revenue of 1,651,586 dams for the imperial treasury and supplying a force of 200 infantry and 100 cavalry.